fiqisulaiman24/fertolio/README.md

-# fertolio
+# Fertolio
-Fertolio is a simple minimalist portfolio website template to showcase yourself in digital careers world.
+Fertolio is one of my template website, a simple minimalist portfolio website to showcase yourself in digital careers world.